cbetterley/web-analytics-for-campaigns/ab-test-metrics/about.md

 Everything that user does between first exposure time and the end of the experiment accrues to that test variant's statistics, no matter where the user behavior occurs.

 Any test attribution information attached to the metric event itself is ignored.
 This is because the user's activity is the source-of-truth for variant membership.
-This dependency on the user is necessary for calculating P-Value and MDE, since those metrics are based on variance which is in turn based on user-level metric calculations.
+This dependency on the user is necessary for calculating P-Value and MDE, since those statistics are based on variance which is in turn based on user-level metric calculations.

 ## Hypothesis Test

 The approach performs a two-tailed hypothesis test with 95% confidence level for difference in proportions between treatment and control.
 We use a z-score because we have large sample sizes.
-Websites with small daily traffic should consider modifying `ab-test-metrics_step2.r` to use a t-test instead.
+Teams with small daily website traffic should consider modifying `ab-test-metrics_step2.r` to use a t-test instead.

 ## Parameters